24 Jul 2015

 10. Contact your insurance company with the guidance of your attorney

-Call our office at (813) 774-3341 for a free consultation and to help you make a proper report to your insurance company within 24 hours of the accident.
+Call our office at (813) 774-3341 for a free consultation with our car accident lawyers in Tampa to help you make a proper report to your insurance company within 24 hours of the accident.
 We will handle your claim and all of the overwhelming paperwork while you focus on feeling better and getting the appropriate medical care.